Thank you for choosing the xTool products!

 Place the module parallel to and in the working area of xTool D1 and connect it to xTool D1 through the extension port.

 For details, see the tutorial for the rotary roller engraving module.

 Note: To extend the functions of xTool D1, you need to purchase the required parts and components.

 Power adapter, conveyor belt

 Consumables and accessories

 Power cord, USB cable, consumable parts, user guide card, package, etc.

-- Warranty periodin the preceding table is defined from the date of purchase on the receipt.
-The invoice date will be used as a reference.
-Keep your purchase invoice.
-If no valid invoice is provided, the warranty period will be counted from the ex-factory date.
+- The warranty period in the preceding table is as defined from the date of purchase on the receipt.
+The invoice date will appear as a reference.
+Please retain your purchase invoice.
+If you can't provide a valid invoice, the warranty period will calculate from the factory date.

 - For more information about after-sales services, visit https://support.xtool.com.